estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Fullscreen view
 - Let's see all of this in action!
 Full screen.
 - Initial load suspense animation out and list in
-- We have the filterable list with the filtering animation here using View Transitions and useDeferredValue
+- We have the filterable list with the filtering animation here using View Transitions and useDeferredValue.
+Unfilter.
 - We can click the items and have this named view transition connecting the two items
-- Reset to make sure there are items
 - We can execute the custom select components with a various set of side effects based on the transition behavior.
+Show, clear, show.
 - And we can clear the filters with a smooth transition in and out.
 - Let's try to trigger that random server function somehow.
 It's react universe 2025 right?